-- (4) Without limiting the rules of the Supreme Court, where an appeal under subsection (2) has commenced, the court - (a) may suspend the operation or effect of the determination or decision appealed against until the appeal is determined or is withdrawn; and - (b) may revoke any such suspension.
+- the time prescribed by rules made by the Supreme Court and shall be heard and determined by a single judge of the Supreme Court. - (4) Without limiting the rules of the Supreme Court, where an appeal under subsection (2) has commenced, the court - may suspend the operation or effect of the determination or decision appealed against until the appeal is determined or is withdrawn; and - may revoke any such suspension. (b)